by Freddy Tran Nager, Founder of Atomic Tango + Integrated Marketing Advocate; photo by Christian Bowen on Unsplash…

-So I’ve got this serious weakness for ice cream.
-I mean, GOOD ice cream.
+I have a serious weakness for ice cream.
+GOOD ice cream.
 As in 200% butter-fat-full-sugar-with-no-artificial-ingredients ice cream that makes me break into R-rated facial expressions and one-man gospel choruses.
 (Yeah, you don’t want to witness that.)

 Throw on a few chocolate chips or some fresh blueberries, and that scrumptious scoop of vanilla becomes such a sensuous sensation that the Religious Right preaches “abstinence! abstinence!” at the sight of it (then sneaks off to the nearest closet to enjoy it themselves).
 The ice cream serves as the oh-so-pleasing base; the toppings deliver the dazzle.

 And that, comrades, is how I feel about public relations and advertising.